Brain-WP/BrainMonkey/docs/functions-stubs.md

 When the function name is the item key, the item value can be either:

 - a `callable`, in which case the function will be aliased to it
-- anything else, in which case a stub returning given value will be created for the function
+- anything else, in which case a stub returning a given value will be created for the function

 Example: